Raleigh Cannabis & Marijuana Grow Operation Lawyer

 The manufacture or production of marijuana is often referred to as cultivation, and people attempt to cultivate cannabis in different outdoor and indoor grow sites.
-Law enforcement agencies throughout North Carolina investigate and crack down on marijuana cultivation sites, commonly referred to as “grow houses.”
+Law enforcement agencies throughout Raleigh and North Carolina investigate and crack down on marijuana cultivation sites commonly called “grow houses.”

 Growing cannabis is a felony offense, regardless of the quantity.
 Depending on the amount seized, alleged offenders can often be charged with multiple criminal offenses.

 Experienced Defense For Those Facing Marijuana Cultivation Charges